-Adam and Eve failed to obey God when they rebelled and ate from the tree.
-In response, God unilaterally initiated another covenant, which would extend grace to them, saving them from eternal death.
-(Also see Presbyterian vs Anglican: What’s the Difference?)
+Adam and Eve disobeyed God when they rebelled and ate from the tree.
+In response, God unilaterally initiated another covenant, extending grace to them and saving them from eternal death.
+(Also see Presbyterian vs. Anglican: What’s the Difference?)

 Puritan and Presbyterian beliefs

 The Puritans and the Presbyterian tradition both hold to Covenant Theology.
 The Puritans also subscribed to the tenets of Calvinism, commonly summarized in the acronym T.U.L.I.P.
 Calvin didn’t create the acronym.
 His followers did.